odpi/egeria/open-metadata-implementation/access-services/data-engine/docs/design/README.md

 # Data Engine OMAS Design

-The module structure for the Data Process OMAS is as follows:
+The module structure for the Data Engine OMAS is as follows:

 * [data-engine-api](../../data-engine-api) supports the common Java classes that are used both by the client and the server.
 This includes the Java API, beans and REST API structures.
 * [data-engine-client](../../data-engine-client) supports the Java client library that allows applications and tools to call the remote REST APIs.